Classical certification of quantum gates under the dimension assumption: Setup and protocol

-We call the above set of assumptions \emph{minimal}, because if we lift any of them, the results of the paper can no longer be obtained.
 The dimension assumption is critical, because a single quantum system, with which a classical user is interacting, can be simulated by a classical system of a larger dimension~\cite{Miklin21UniversalScheme,miklin2020semi}.
+We note here, that the dimension assumption also means that no side channels, e.g., operated by an adversary, are considered.
 The assumption of context independence cannot be removed, because for each gate sequence one can always assign a \ac{POVM} that reproduces the required statistics, and a quantum computer can simply perform this measurement on the preparation state, ignoring the structure of the gate sequence.
-Finally, the independence assumption can be regarded as a part of the dimension assumption.
-Indeed, without this assumption, there is always a possibility of a global unitary gauge applied to several copies of state, measurements, and quantum gates in a way that makes these objects entangled across the protocol repetitions, but does not change the observed statistics.